Customer Disruption Management Handling

 - Low

-- Handling by Product Model
+- Completely handling by Product Model

-Preventive Solution
+Preventive Handling

 Create a short video similar to those on TikTok, as it’s highly relevant today due to increased internet speeds and lower data costs.
 Adding short videos is not an issue.